Welcome!

 Freedom is at Hand

-Morris Massey said "What you are is where you were when", and in many ways this is true, as early life experiences and relationships leave deep and often unconscious patterns in our psyches that can cause habitual thinking and behaviors through-out our lives - IF we don't seek awareness and understanding.
+Back in the nineteen seventies Morris Massey said "What you are is where you were when", and this is still true, as early life experiences and relationships leave deep and often unconscious patterns in our psyches that can cause habitual thinking and behaviors through-out our lives - IF we don't seek awareness and understanding.
 Yet focus and work on our deeply rooted beliefs can allow an understanding that brings wisdom, freedom, and transformation.
 We are not doomed to reliving a dysfunctional past if we so choose (again, and again, and again).

 Whatever it Takes!

-We are willing to (and recommend to) dance, laugh, play, cry, walk, run, swim, rest, eat, drink.
+We are willing to, and recommend to; talk, cry, laugh, play, share, ,walk, do art, or dance to get in touch with what's bothering you, and inspiring you.
 Whatever it takes to melt a frozen heart or shatter a heart of stone and break free from the log jam and dam of fear, bitterness, resentment, anger, rage, jealousy, depression, anxiety, regret, loneliness, addiction, isolation, or whatever the hell it is to be open, honest, authentic, and real for ourselves and others.

 All this may sound revolutionary because it is, and perhaps a little crazy, but many, perhaps most people need a revolution right now, as well as the hope, help, healing, and happiness this sea change provides.
 Are you ready to stop living backwards, and turn yourself upside down and inside out to start living the full, authentic, and meaningful life you deserve?
 Then read on, as the greatest heroic and revolutionary adventure ever awaits you; recovering your True Self!